axelchalon/axelchalon.github.io/0-book-review/_posts/2024-02-18-measure-what-matters-john-doerr-summary.md

 	* "Picture Everest, then describe how difficult the climb is.
 Then describe how we're going to reach the summit."
 	* Put very ambitious goals in perspective, in context, to make it seem less crazy (e.g. by changing the reference point: +500% vs 50% of competitor's performance).
 * **Chunking makes ambitious goals doable.** "By chunking a problem, quarter by quarter, moonshots become more doable."
-* When you know the stretch goal in advance, you can prepare for it in all its aspects (you can prepare all areas.)
+* When you know the stretch goal in advance, you can prepare for it in all its aspects (you can prepare all areas.) (× <a href="#^set-okrs-in-advance">set OKRs ahead of kickoff</a>)
 * Massive turnarounds in a short time, are very much possible.
 	* "Within three months of launch, Zune had achieved 10 percent market share in its local trade area."

 # Continuous performance management
+* **Transfer an OKR to a different person or team if they can do it more efficiently**; if they have the expertise and bandwidth.
 * **Have regular one-on-ones with the employees, for exchanging information and providing support.** (CFRs.)
 The meeting should aim at exchanging information, understanding, coaching and feedback.
 	* The meeting's agenda should be set by the employee.
 	* Ones-on-ones are a place to discuss individual OKRs and ask for guidance or support.
 * **Regular OKR check-ins allow for extra support and possible escalation** (of the goal).
 They make possible providing extra support to teams struggling with their OKRs, or OKRs lagging behind ("escalation": putting more attention, effort and emphasis on an OKR at risk, enlisting lateral support).
 	* Regular check-ins let you adjust to meet a goal before it's too late.
-	* "Selling and buying OKRs": taking turns to ask for help for OKRs at risk, almost competing with the other teams
+	* "Selling and buying OKRs": taking turns to ask for help for OKRs at risk, almost competing with the other teams.
 		* "Little time is spent on people's greens.
 Instead, they "sell" their reds.
 The team votes on the most important at-risk OKRs for the company as a whole, then brainstorms together as long as it takes to get the objectives back on track.
 In the spirit of cross-departmental solidarity, individuals volunteer to "buy" their colleagues' reds."
-* **Transfer an OKR to a different person or team if they can do it more efficiently**; if they have the expertise and bandwidth.
 * **Elevate KRs to objectives if they require extra attention** (for the next period).
 * **Fails require a post-mortem.**
 	* For example, failed OKRs require a post-mortem (and a new action plan).
-	* "We do not learn from our mistakes, but from reflecting on our mistakes.".
+	* "We do not learn from our mistakes, but from reflecting on our mistakes."

 # Reviewing
 * Score objectives and KRs first objectively, then subjectively through self-assessment (was the goal too easy?)